 SUC has an effective academic advising scheme that has helped the academic performance of students in the past.
 The objective of academic advising is to help students achieve a higher degree of academic performance through the processes of planning and development of their study, growth, and a career that would lead to a prosperous future, while they are studying in SUC.
 A faculty member of SUC, who has the closest expertise relevant to the student's field of study, is assigned as an Advisor to a group of students.
-Every student is assigned to an Advisor at the time of admission.
+Every undergraduate student is assigned to an Advisor at the time of admission and a maximum of 30 students are assigned to each advisor.
 The advisor provides the student with information about courses, accessing University facilities and academic support units, and guidance on how to perform better in their courses and programs of study.